vedph/cadmus-ndp-api/README.md

 ## Facets

 The list of facets is given here with their conventional groupings used in the editor UI.
 The 3-letters abbreviation after each part type name refers to Cadmus model spaces different from the generic one.
 Here we have `COD`=codicology, `FRA`=fragments, `BOK`=books, `DRW`=drawings, `ICO`=iconography.
-Also, 🔗 means a potential _internal_ link.
+Also, 🔗 means a potential _internal_ link; where there is a links part without this indication, the usual implication is that it contains _external_ links.

+>All items have a metadata part where the metadatum named `eid` can be used to provide a human-friendly identifier for the item as a whole, to be used when looking up items in internal linking.
+This is an opt-in mechanism: like in TEI you add an `xml:id` attribute to those elements you want to reference from another part of the document, here you add an `eid` to those items you want to link from another item's part.

 - **manuscript**
   - _identity_